llvm/llvm-project/clang/docs/analyzer/checkers.rst

 functions set the ``errno`` value only if an error occurs (together with a specific return value of the function), otherwise it becomes undefined.
 This checker changes the analysis state to contain such information.
-This data is used by other checkers, for example :ref:`alpha-unix-Errno`.
+This data is used by other checkers, for example :ref:`unix-Errno`.

 **Limitations**